edr3x/RUST-Basics/6.common_collections/README.md

 ## Vectors

 - Storing list of values with vector
+- Vector can only store one type of data
 - Vector can grow in size
 - We don't know size of vector at compile time as it is stored in heap